alexandra-zaharia/alexandra-zaharia.github.io/_posts/2021-11-03-distribute-a-python-package-with-a-standalone-script-using-setuptools.md

 )
 ```

 That's it!
 Now the package may be installed with `pip` as shown above and the `capitalize` script becomes available system-wide in the current Python environment.
+You might want to read the [next post][np] for a special tricky situation involving the use of the standalone script as a runner.

 <!-- links -->

 [`setuptools`]: https://setuptools.pypa.io/
 [argparse]: https://docs.python.org/3/library/argparse.html
+[np]: {% post_url 2021-11-04-standalone-python-script-to-run-other-python-scripts %}